aerodyneresearch/TERN/README.md

 Note that version 2.2.22 was a beta-version of the current code with limited, off-line release.
 Any user of that version should upgrade to the current package.

-This version of TERN requires Igor Pro v9 or higher [Wavemetrics] and Windows OS.
+This version of TERN requires Igor Pro v9 or higher [Wavemetrics].

 See the [Aerodyne Customer Support website](https://support.aerodyne.com/) for more information and guidance.